 Gingerbread Overnight Oats are a fun way to start the day off with a tasty breakfast that you can meal prep for the entire week in just five minutes.

 We created a Christmas in July Pinterest Board so you can easily find what you want all in one spot. https://www.pinterest.com/savorandsavvy/christmas-in-july/

 I prefer to start out with using about ¾ cup of almond milk and see how it goes.
-Remember that the oats will absorb the liquid overnight, so you want this to be a bit soupy.
+Remember that the oats will absorb the liquid overnight, so you want this to be a bit soupy initially.

-Pour into cups and put the lid on tight.
-Place in the refrigerator for up to 3 days.
+Step Two: Pour into cups and put the lid on tight.
+Place in the refrigerator for up to three days.

 Generally, a good gingerbread comes from a combination of flavors of ginger, nutmeg, cinnamon, cloves and molasses.
 There are recipes that include cardamon which adds a fun spicy twist.
 If you are going to experiment, try adding just a tiny bit at a time.
-The first couple of times I tried my gingerbread overnight oats I went a bit crazy on the spices and it was just too much.
+The first couple of times I tried it with mine, I went a bit crazy on the spices and it was just too much.
 My husband still ate them, but it was a bit much for me.
 I toned down the spices as shown in this recipe and it is delicious without being overbearing.

 Absolutely!
 We like almond milk in our house but you can use any other plant based milk as well.
 Learn how to make almond milk at home.
 If you prefer dairy milk, that will work just fine in this recipe.

 You can use a yogurt that you like for this recipe.
 Plain or vanilla is going to work best so it doesn’t conflict with the spices but try something out to see what you enjoy.
 I like the extra creaminess that comes with a little bit of yogurt, but it isn’t required.

 Absolutely!
 Pop them in the microwave for 30-60 seconds and stir.